by Jami Schumacher

 Of the 104 clinics that have gone through the HCA process, two of them have gained PCMH status.
 Yuma District Hospital and Clinics was one of those, despite having little knowledge about PCMHs prior to working with CRHC.
 Yuma CEO John Gardner said that achieving NCQA Level 2 Medical Home certification took considerable work and significant changes to organizational culture.
 Gardner went on to say, “This has been a great opportunity for our two clinics.
 I am thankful that CRHC invited us to participate in the project.”

-Once the HCA action plan—a report customized to a clinic’s individual needs—has been presented, the clinic decides its next course of action: do nothing with it, execute the action plan, seek to gain PCMH status or partake in the CRHC’s iCare (Improving Communications and Readmissions) program.
+Once the HCA action plan—a report customized to a clinic’s individual needs—has been presented, the clinic decides its next course of action: do nothing with it, execute the action plan, seek to gain PCMH status or partake in the CRHC’s iCare (Improving Communication and Readmission) program.

 “HCA is just a stepping stone so rural clinics are not quite as worried about just keeping their doors open,” Dunn said.